mayenbk/HealthShield/README.md

 - v0.4 Added simple in-memory audit log using Streamlit session_state.
 - v0.5 Added minimal non-identifying view (data minimisation).
 - v0.6 Added suspicious behaviour demo based on multiple decrypt attempts.
+- v0.7 Added security warning banner and Security Notes section.

+---
+## Security Notes

+HealthShield is a **demo**, not a production security system.

+- Uses synthetic, fake patient data only
+- Hashing and encryption are simplified for teaching purposes
+- Keys and secrets are not stored the way a real system would
+- Do NOT connect this to real hospital systems or patient records